MartinEesmaa/VVCEasy/MPV.md

 # Build MPV Android with VVC and xHE-AAC:

-If you want to build MPV Android, you need to update & upgrade first, then install packages:
+If you want to build MPV Android, you need to first update & upgrade, then install packages:
 ```
 sudo apt update && sudo apt upgrade -y
-sudo apt install build-essential cmake nasm libsimde-dev python3 git
+sudo apt install build-essential cmake nasm libsimde-dev python3 python3-pip git openjdk-17-jdk
+sudo pip install meson -U
 ```

+# Optional for install Temurin from Adoptium

+Note: If you already installed Temurin from Adoptium or normal Java package from package manager, you can skip this step.

 Next download Temurin from Adoptium and follow the install instructions:

 https://adoptium.net/installation/linux

+---

-After you installed Temurin from Adoptium, you can verify that is installed on your system:
+After you installed Java JDK from package manager or Temurin from Adoptium, you can verify that is installed on your system:
 ```
 java --version
 ```